Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

 Expense Tracking is Worth Your Time

-Don't throw away those slips!
-Create a box at home were you stash all your receipts for the month, everything, even the smallest cash expenses, those pretty quickly add up too.
+Create a box at home were you stash all your receipts for the month, everything, even the smallest cash expenses, they add up pretty quickly.

-At the end of the month, schedule a time to go through your box and plug those amounts in your spreadsheet dividing them by category: groceries, eating out, clothes, gifts, etc.
+At the end of the month, schedule a time to go through your box and plug those amounts in a spreadsheet dividing them by category: groceries, eating out, clothes, gifts, etc.

 For vending machines and no-receipt expenses you'll have to take note.
 Sorry, but you'll have to, to become in charge.

 You'll be surprised of how much "miscellaneous" purchases you do, day in and day out.

 There are also several good expense tracking apps for your phone or tablet, check them out.
 Some examples are Clarity Money, Simplifi, Tiller Money, and YNAB.